keatinl1/Motor_System_ID_and_PID_Control/README.md

   </kbd>
 </p>
 <p align="center">
-Figure 2: PRBS input-output
+Figure 2: PRBS input-output.
 </p>

 An Autoregressive Moving Average with Exogenous Inputs (ARMAX) model was used in the MATLAB System Identification toolbox to make a discrete model of the system.
 A predictive accuracy of 74% was achieved.

-The identified transfer function below has two poles and two zeros, which might seem like overkill for such a simple system, but simpler models had a steep drop in accuracy (down to 53%).
+The model was then transformed into the transfer function below.
+It has two poles and two zeros, which might seem like overkill for such a simple system, but simpler models had a steep drop in accuracy (down to 53%).

 $$
   G(z^{-1}) = \frac{94.83 z^{-1} + 193.3 z^{-2}}{1 - 0.5899 z^{-1} - 0.03679 z^{-2}}